 5. Divide contracts into separate sections

 At the output, you will receive a specification of requirements and layouts for all your app’s screens.
-With these materials, you can easily contact several mobile app development companies with your RFP (which, at this stage, is as detailed as possible), and as we already know, this allows you to compare your proposals or estimates.
+With these materials, you can easily contact several mobile app development companies with your RFP (which, at this stage, is as detailed as possible).
+As we already know, this allows you to compare your proposals or estimates.

 6. Select the correct vendor size